 When the planet’s health was easier to see and comprehend — smog, acid rain, the polluted Hudson — politicians from both parties worked together to find solutions.
 But this danger is distant, and complex, with uncertain outcomes.
 And somewhere along the way scientists — thousands of scientists, in multiple disciplines — have become cast by naysayers as clueless villains who hope for unexplained reasons to destroy the economy by sabotaging the most profitable product ever devised: fossil fuels dug from the earth.

 There is a clear and consistent divide between the two major parties on global warming that extends right down to our own Congressional district.
-According to a study published in 2015 in the journal Climatic Change that examined different views of climate change at the local level, 84 percent of Democrats in the 18th are convinced global warming is happening, but only 57 percent of Republicans.
-More than 75 percent of Democrats say they are concerned, versus 41 percent of Republicans.
+According to research using 2018 data in the journal Climatic Change that examined different views of climate change at the local level, 92 percent of Democrats in the 18th are convinced global warming is happening, but only 58 percent of Republicans.
+More than 88 percent of Democrats say they are concerned, versus 49 percent of Republicans.

 Fred Rich, a Garrison resident who is the author of Getting to Green, a book that outlined (before President Trump) how the parties might find common ground on environmental issues, argues that polls are skewed by the third of Republicans who are hardcore deniers.
 Results also vary by state: Republicans in New York, Delaware and Alaska are more likely to believe that rapid climate change is underway than Republicans elsewhere.